blakemorgan/tf-aws-lab/instructions/3-testing.md

 ## Cleanup

 After you've passed-off the lab, simply run `terraform destroy` then all the resources created by this project will be deleted.
 That saves you additional costs from having these now redundant resources running.
+After typing that command you'll be presented with the plan showing that Terraform will destroy all your resources.
+Simply type "yes" to confirm deletion.